 - AP-5 is complaining about how he doesn't get any respect, and Sabine comments about how it's like he and Chopper were made on the same assembly line.

 - Ezra and Kanan seek out the Bendu for advice on preventing the visions Ezra is having.
-When Ezra's wish is simply to not see Maul anymore, the Bendu's advice is on point:The Bendu: Then don't turn 'round.
+When Ezra's wish is simply to not see Maul anymore, the Bendu's advice is surprisingly direct:The Bendu: Then don't turn 'round.

 Ghosts of Geonosis